mbenful/intermediate-programming/Gameportal/GamePortal/README.md

+There are 3 games available: A buzzfeed Quiz, A number guess Game, and Carbon Admission Game

 ## Getting Started

 Welcome to the VS Code Java world.
 Here is a guideline to help you get started to write Java code in Visual Studio Code.